chsueh2/Estimate_Variances_PSCF/README.md

 # Estimate Variances of Model Parameters Using Perturbed SSE Curve Fitting (PSCF) Method

-Perturbed SSE Curve Fitting (PSCF) Method proposed by Prof. Robert Hayes (Department of Nuclear Engineering, NCSU) is used to estimate variances of model parameters.
-In this work, we implement  PSCF algorithm  and compare it with the other common statistics methods including nonlinear regression models, bootstrap confidence intervals and the delta normality method.
+In this work, we implement Perturbed SSE Curve Fitting (PSCF) algorithm and compare it with the other common statistics methods including nonlinear regression models, bootstrap confidence intervals and the delta normality method.

 Key features: